 English Language Learners (ELL)

-North Kansas City Schools currently serves 1,222 students, grades K-12, in the ELL Program, with 872 elementary students, 166 middle school students, and 184 high school students receiving ELL services.
-Many different nationalities and languages are represented, with 110 different languages being spoken by these students.
-Top languages are Spanish, Vietnamese, Arabic, Somali, Pohnpeian and Karen.
+North Kansas City Schools currently serves +1400 students, grades K-12, in the ELL Program, with +900 elementary students, +200 6th grade and middle school students, and +300 high school students receiving ELL services.
+Many different nationalities and languages are represented, with 118 different languages being spoken by these students.
+The top languages include Spanish, Arabic, Vietnamese, Somali, Pohnpeian and Kurdish.

 The District offers before- or after-school tutoring at ten elementary schools with high ELL populations.
 Tutoring consists of 40 minutes per day, three or four days a week, utilizing Imagine Learning, a research-based language and literacy software program.
 Imagine Learning is also used as a strategic intervention to provide additional support to those students who need it during the school day.

-Additionally the District offers a seven-week extended summer learning program to students at the lowest levels of language proficiency.
+Additionally, the District offers an intensive extended summer learning program to students at the lowest levels of language proficiency.
 This program has proven very effective in combatting summer language and literacy loss for these students during the summer.